shrinerb/shrine/README.md

 Shrine is a toolkit for file uploads in Ruby applications.

-If you're new, I encourage you to read the [introductory blog post], which explains the motivation behind Shrine.
+If you're new, you're encouraged to read the [introductory blog post] which explains the motivation behind Shrine.

 ## Resources